tarini-mi7/Election_Analysis/README.md

 * Charles Casper Stockham received 23.0% of the vote, for a total of 85,213 votes.
 * Diana DeGette received 73.8% of the vote, for a total of 272,892 votes.
 * Raymon Anthony Doane received 3.1% of the vote, for a total of 11,606 votes.

 The winner of the election was:

-Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes.
+**Diana DeGette**, who received 73.8% of the vote for a total of 272,892 votes.
 ## The voter turnout for each county was:

 * Jefferson produced 10.5% of voters, for a total of 38,855 voters.
 * Denver produced 82.8% of voters, for a total of 306,055 voters.
 * Arapahoe produced 6.7% of voters, for a total of 24,801 voters.

 The county with the largest voter turnout was:

-Denver, which produced 82.8% of voters, for a total of 306,055 voters.
+**Denver**, which produced 82.8% of voters, for a total of 306,055 voters.

 Election Results Snapshot

 ![alt text](https://github.com/tarini-mi7/Election_Analysis/blob/main/resources/output.png)

 # Election-Audit Summary
-Expanding the Election Audit to include voter turnout by county with candidates results has been a great way to take advantage of the convenience a script provides.
-The added insight can be a guide for future election performance, so that you may properly allocate resources where turnout is low or demographics are hard to reach.
+Expanding the Election Audit to include voter turnout by county with candidates results was a great way to take advantage of the convenience of scripting.
+The added insight can be a guide for future election performance, so that one may properly allocate resources where turnout is low or demographics are hard to reach.

 A little time invested into customizing the script can provide on-demand analysis for years to come.